tpalczew/HideFaces/README.md

 - Two algorithms were implemented and tested:

   - A standard computer vision algorithm, the Haar cascade classifier, commonly used in business aplications.
 This choice is motivated by the simplicity of approach and time constraints.
-This served as my minimum viable product and baseline that is compared to more sophisticated and challenging approaches.
-The Haar cascade classifier used in this project was previously trained on frontal face images.
+This model served as a core of my minimum viable product and baseline that is compared to more sophisticated and challenging approaches.
+The Haar cascade classifier used in this project was previously trained on [frontal face images](https://github.com/opencv/opencv/tree/master/data).

   - A state-of-the-art deep learning algorithm, from the single stage detector family, You Only Look Once (YOLO).
 YOLO looks at the whole image at test time so its predictions are informed by global context in the image.
 In the same time a single neural network predicts bounding boxes and class probabilities directly that allows to perform end-to-end optimization directly on detection performance.